JackSzwergold/Writing/memories/Look at What You Can Do.md

 Todd laughed a bit under his panting breath, then pulled away from hovrering outside my office, straighted up his back and took a few steps back to his drunken group.

-He then looked at John and Maria, and—after a silent beat or two—Todd pulled Maria towards him, grabs her head and pushes it into his face and aggresively kisses her; full open mouthed.
+He then looked at John and Mary, and—after a silent beat or two—Todd pulled Mary towards him, grabs her head and pushes it into his face and aggresively kisses her; full open mouthed.
 She’s clearly not into it and nervously laughing as his leather driving gloved hand pushes her head into his.
 While they were friends for years, they were never a couple and this was never expected or wanted.
-Maria just went along with it and we all looked at them  stunned; as if we just witnessed a car crash.
+Mary just went along with it and we all looked at them  stunned; as if we just witnessed a car crash.

 Then he pulled back—while still holding her—and shoves his hand down the front of her pants and shouted, “Look Rob!
-Look at what you can do to Maria when she’s drunk!”
+Look at what you can do to Mary when she’s drunk!”
 And then shoved his face back into hers; one hand still gripping behind her head and the other staight down her pants.